MHickey2/First_Project/README.md

 ## The 404 Page  <a name="404"></a>
 This page is displayed to the user if they experience a problem connecting with a desired link.
 In accordance with the general theme of the site, it conveys a serene image, with an accompanying message in the spirit of relaxation.
 I believe the image conveys the spirit of relaxation and although not normally done I left the usual Header and footer elements of the website in place in order for the user to return to the website on whatever page they require.
 The steps I took to add the 404 page can be found [here](#404).
-The 404 Page can be found at [https://mhickey2.github.io/First_Project/error.page](https://mhickey2.github.io/First_Project/error.page)
+The 404 Page can be found at [https://mhickey2.github.io/First_Project/error.page](https://mhickey2.github.io/First_Project/error.page).
+See image below.

 <br/>
 <p align="center">
   <img src="assets/images/errormessage.png" height="244" width="357"/>